Meissner effect: Explanation

 where H is the magnetic field and λ is the London penetration depth.
 This equation, known as the London equation, predicts that the magnetic field in a superconductor decays exponentially from whatever value it possesses at the surface.
-This exclusion of magnetic field is a manifestation of the superdiamagnetism emerged during the phase transition from conductor to superconductor, for example by reducing the temperature below critical temperature.
+Near the surface, within the London penetration depth, the magnetic field is not completely canceled.
+Each superconducting material has its own characteristic penetration depth.

 In a weak applied field (less than the critical field that breaks down the superconducting phase), a superconductor expels nearly all magnetic flux by setting up electric currents near its surface, as the magnetic field H induces magnetization M within the London penetration depth from the surface.
 These surface currents shield the internal bulk of the superconductor from the external applied field.
 As the field expulsion, or cancellation, does not change with time, the currents producing this effect (called persistent currents or screening currents) do not decay with time.

-Near the surface, within the London penetration depth, the magnetic field is not completely canceled.
-Each superconducting material has its own characteristic penetration depth.

-Any perfect conductor will prevent any change to magnetic flux passing through its surface due to ordinary electromagnetic induction at zero resistance.
-However, the Meissner effect is distinct from this: when an ordinary conductor is cooled so that it makes the transition to a superconducting state in the presence of a constant applied magnetic field, the magnetic flux is expelled during the transition.
-This effect cannot be explained by infinite conductivity, but only by the London equation.
-The placement and subsequent levitation of a magnet above an already superconducting material does not demonstrate the Meissner effect, while an initially stationary magnet later being repelled by a superconductor as it is cooled below its critical temperature does.

-The persisting currents that exist in the superconductor to expel the magnetic field is commonly misconceived as a result of Lenz's Law or Faraday's Law.
-A reason this is not the case is that no change in flux was made to induce the current.
-Another explanation is that since the superconductor experiences zero resistance, there cannot be an induced emf in the superconductor.
-The persisting current therefore is not a result of Faraday's Law.
+Deep inside the superconductor (many penetration depths from the surface), the total magnetic field is close to zero.
+This means that the volume magnetic susceptibility of a superconductor is $\chi_{v} = -1$, corresponding to perfect diamagnetism.
+Unlike normal diamagnetism, which stems from electron orbital motion in the bulk of the material, superconducting diamagnetism arises directly from the screening currents at the surface.